NYUCCL/psiTurk/doc/settings.rst

 :Type: comma-delimited ``string``

-Adding a custom qualification to `blacklist_qualification_ids` will cause your add not to be shown to potential participants who have that qualification set.
-This is the recommended way of excluding participants who have performed other HITs for you from accessing your ad.
+When you add a custom qualification to `blacklist_qualification_ids`, MTurk workers with that qualification already set will neither see your ad nor be able to accept your HIT.
+This is the recommended way of excluding participants who have performed other HITs for you from participating in your new HIT.